 - The biofuels sector is heavily influenced by regulations.
 These regulations also have a great influence on the economy of investments in retrofitting.
 Changes in the regulations should thus be made with caution in order to keep up the plant operator's trust in their business plans.
-The risk of change of regulations seems to be considered very high, which apparently hinders investments in the biofuel sector. - In order to make use of biomethane as a renewable transport fuel, the build-up of infrastructure for its utilisation should be promoted and supported.
-A larger share of
+The risk of change of regulations seems to be considered very high, which apparently hinders investments in the biofuel sector. - The political support for biofuels decreased in the last years when compared to other innovations in the transport sector such as electromobility or the use of hydrogen which gained more attention in the political debate.
+The support of biofuels, which are commercially available today, could significantly contribute to decarbonise the transport sector.
+This lack of political support poses large uncertainties on the biofuels industry which has to decide if they should make future investments or not.

-CNG fuelled vehicles would allow to make use of biomethane from thousands of biogas plants, many of which can use biobased residues as feedstock.

-- Biofuel producers currently do not have a direct access to the customers and little possibilities to advertise the benefits of their products.
-Therefor dedicated biofuel products at the pump could offer a possibility to the customer to choose sustainable fuels. - The CO2 emissions of the different fuels, (fossil and biofuels) should be visible to the customer at the pump.
+- In order to make use of biomethane as a renewable transport fuel, the build-up of infrastructure for its utilisation should be promoted and supported.
+A larger share of CNG fuelled vehicles would allow to make use of biomethane from thousands of biogas plants, many of which can use biobased residues as feedstock. - Biobased carbon is a valuable resource and should therefore be processed reasonably and during conversion utilized to its entirety.
+Especially as not all transportation sectors can be considered for electrification or the conversion to fuel cells at the current state, existing biomass processing plants should consider a closed carbon cycle, e.g. in terms of cross-sector biorefineries or hybrid approaches with electrofuels. - Biofuel producers currently do not have a direct access to the customers and little possibilities to advertise the benefits of their products.
+Therefore, dedicated biofuel products at the pump could offer a possibility to the customer to choose sustainable fuels. - The CO2 emissions of the different fuels, (fossil and biofuels) should be visible to the customer at the pump. - The production of advanced biofuels such as e.g. bioethanol is an energy-intensive process.
+The use of renewable energy in the process is strongly recommended to reduce GHG emissions and to increase environmental benefits.